jpjones76/SeisIO.jl/docs/src/fileformats.rst

 ---------
 #.
 Although the Win32 data format is technically open, accessing documentation requires an NIED login.
 NIED access is not available to the general public.
 #.
 Redistribution of Win32 files is strictly prohibited.
 #.
-Win32 channel files are not synchronized among different network operators, leaving them prone to human error.
+Win32 channel files are not synchronized by a central authority.
 Non-NIED channel files supplied by NIED data requests may contain inconsistencies, particularly in instrument gains.

 Batch Read